-Use the following procedures to mount the robot to the mounting frame.
+Use the following procedure to mount the iX3 robot.

 WARNING: PERSONAL INJURY OR PROPERTY DAMAGE RISK Do not attempt to lift the robot from any points other than with slings as described in the mounting procedure.

 NOTE: The shipping pallet will not fit inside most frames, so the robot will need to be manually moved to the inside of the frame.